FAQ

 De-icing involves applying the product after a snowfall, to more efficiently melt snow and ice after it has accumulated.

-• Will Road Guard Plus™ make roads more slippery once snow melts and then refreezes?
+• Will Road Guard Eco-Plus/Road Guard Plus™ make roads more slippery once snow melts and then refreezes?

-• Is Road Guard Plus™ used the same way on all roads?
+• Is Road Guard Eco-Plus/Road Guard Plus™ used the same way on all roads?

 No. It is used in a variety of ways and in moderately varying quantities depending on the conditions of the roads and forecasted weather.

-• How much money can Road Guard Plus™ save a municipality?
+• How much money can Road Guard Eco-Plus/Road Guard Plus™ save a municipality?

 The answer is dependent on a number of factors such as weather conditions, the duration and severity of winter, and more.
 However, numbers provided by Carmacks based on a large highway maintenance project in Edmonton, Alta. point to considerable savings.